Understanding

 Examples

-SuggestAPI can surface waterproofing, drainage, or repair options instead of treating the query as a literal phrase match.
+SuggestAPI can surface men's running shoes, trail runners, and related categories instead of treating the query as a literal phrase match.

 A visual model of how SuggestAPI interprets a query.